FrancoisC-Marty/FrancoisC-Marty/README.md

 I'm a fresh new front developer from France !

-🔭 - Currently i'm working on my final formation project - a Pokemon Team Builder with stack React, TypeScript and Redux for Front and Symphony for the BackEnd.
+🔭 - I'm currently working on my final formation project - a Pokemon Team Builder with stack React, TypeScript and Redux for Front and Symphony for the BackEnd.

 🌱 - I'm currently enhence my skills on React for the front End Developement.